Bay Area residents taking more bike trips than before pandemic

 What's happening: Average daily bike trips per 1,000 people in the San Francisco area increased from 42 in 2019 to 65 in 2022.

-- StreetLight uses GPS and other location data to measure urban transportation patterns.
+- That's from a new report by mobility data firm StreetLight Data, which uses GPS and other location data to measure urban transportation patterns.

 No stories could be found

 Get a free daily digest of the most important news in your backyard with Axios San Francisco.